Goldberg123456/View-MCGalaxy-lvl/README.md

 A python code that reads and views .lvl MCGalaxy level format.

-I need to add fog or something like that because its useless rendering big maps.
+I added a fog but it still renders very slow

 drop any .lvl file and enter it when you ran python code.